 Participants: 148 students (81 male, 65 female, 2 no answer) from four different German high schools located in Southwestern Germany participated in the study.
 Their mean age was M = 16.2 years (SD = 1.0).
 Prior to the study we obtained written consent from the students' parents and the school administration.
-The sample size varies minimally (see Tables 1 to 3), due to problems with data availability from stored design products and video taped interactions.
+The sample size varies minimally due to problems with data availability from stored design products and videotaped interactions.

 Study design: The study was conducted in a computer classroom set up at our institute.
-Classes accompanied by their respective teachers came to the institute on regular school days and as part of their regular history curriculum.
-Upon arrival they were randomly grouped into dyads and assigned to one of the four experimental conditions of a 2 x 2 study plan.
-The first factor Guidance (cognitive design-related vs. social interaction-related) determined which type of instructive guidance was provided to support the collaborative accomplishment of a visual design task: guidance either emphasizing the cognitive aspects of the design task (e.g., setting a design goal, planning a design concept, tailoring information for an audience), or guidance focusing on smooth collaboration (e.g., developing common ground about design goals, and design decisions, determining communication rules for discourse practice).
-The second factor Video Tool determined whether the students worked with WebDIVERTM (Pea, et al., 2004) or Asterpix as their design tool: The tools differed on a generic level in either supporting collaborative analysis (WebDIVER tool for guided noticing) or collaborative linking of information (Hypervideo tool Asterpix).
+Classes accompanied by their respective teachers came to the Institute on regular school days and as part of their regular History Curriculum.
+Upon arrival they were randomly grouped into dyads and assigned to one of the four experimental conditions of a 2 × 2 study plan.
+The first factor, Guidance (cognitive design-related vs. social interaction-related), determined which type of instructive guidance was provided to support the collaborative accomplishment of a visual design task: guidance either emphasising the cognitive aspects of the design task (e.g. setting a design goal, planning a design concept, tailoring information for an audience), or guidance focusing on smooth collaboration (e.g. developing common ground about design goals and design decisions, determining communication rules for discourse practice).
+The second factor, Video Tool, determined whether students worked with WebDIVERTM (Pea, et al., 2004) or Asterpix as their design tool: the tools differed on a generic level in either supporting collaborative analysis (WebDIVER tool for guided noticing) or collaborative linking of information (Hypervideo tool Asterpix).
 With WebDIVER, learners' cognitive/collaborative analysis is heightened by their ability to zoom into and out of digital video sequences, and arrange digital video sequences for discussion and reflection.
-With the Hypervideo tool Asterpix, the collaborative ability to insert new knowledge artifacts into an existing digital video is heightened by hyperlinks relating visual information to other materials.
+With the Hypervideo tool, Asterpix, the collaborative ability to insert new knowledge artifacts into an existing digital video is heightened by hyperlinks relating visual information to other materials.
 All other circumstances were kept constant across conditions.